All Episodes

 I could have gone to that.

-Anyway, Ralph Nader uh says from not increasing the minimum wage to increasing the drone war to not being tough enough on Wall Street.
+Anyway, Ralph Nader says from not increasing the minimum wage to increasing the drone war to not being tough enough on Wall Street, Nader said he wasn't impressed with Obama's first term and he isn't optimistic about the path forward.

-Uh he's criticized the gun control package because he says it doesn't go far enough on the violent video game creators he calls electronic child molesters.
+He's criticized the gun control package because he says it doesn't go far enough on the violent video game creators he calls electronic child molesters.

-He's neither a bus boy nor a poet.
+He's neither a busboy nor a poet.

-So I never get any of the invitations.
+I never get any of the invitations.

 Who takes a laser pointer to a presidential inaugural?

-No sticks or poles, no strollers.
+No sticks or poles.

-So he keeps saying, Oh, it's for the children.
+So he keeps saying, oh, it's for the children.

 You can't get a baby near this thing.